 - low blood sugar

-Anything that affects the flow of blood through the body can cause shock.
-Some common causes of shock are:
+Anything that affects the flow of blood through your body can cause shock.
+Some causes of shock include:

 - significant blood loss